“My daughter seems distant.” or “My son wants nothing to do with me. It seems like my efforts at connecting just push him further away!”

 - Be patient.

-- If you do any of the above with a sour or impatient attitude, kids will notice and the effort will likely be counter-productive.
-The connection may take quite some time to build.
+- The connection may take quite some time to build.
+If you do any of the above with a sour or impatient attitude, kids will notice, and the effort will likely be counter-productive.
+But if you share space while setting aside any judgments or efforts to shape your child’s behavior, they just might open up about a few things.

 God knows and loves your aloof child more than you do!

-Many parents have shared how praying for guidance from the Holy Spirit has given them insights into what kind of connection their child needs from them.
-So if you’re discouraged and feel like your daughter shuts down or your son doesn’t want to have anything to do with you, have confidence when you pray.
+Many parents have shared how praying for guidance has given them insights into what kind of connection their child needs from them.
+So if you’re discouraged and feel like your daughter shuts down or your son doesn’t want anything to do with you, have confidence when you pray.

 May you experience connection with your child like this mom

-Take a look at this parent’s story of persevering with a daughter who had been rejecting her attempts to connect.
+Take a look at this story from Diane, a coaching client, about persevering with a daughter who had rejected her attempts to connect for years.
 May it encourage and equip you as you seek to build a connected relationship with your child:

-Last week when Greta (age 11) asked if she and I could go out for lunch for a special date, my mind raced back to one of my desperate attempts to connect with her just a few years ago, when she was around 8.
+Last week, when Greta (age 11) asked if she and I could go out for lunch for a special date, my mind raced back to one of my desperate attempts to connect with her just a few years ago.
+This happened when she was around 8.

 Being present and silent